FidelityInternational/cicimages-tools/exercises/IaC/ansible/conditionals/README.md

 [ OK ] FINISHED - start container with: cic start cic_container-xxxxxxxxxxxxxxxx
 ```
 ## Loops
-Often it will be necessary to perform the same action n times.
+Often it will be necessary to perform the same action a multiple number of times.
 For example creating new users in a database.
-This is where loops come in to play.
+This is where loops come into play.

 ### Simple loops